Fundamentals of Being a Leader -- Authentic and Inclusive Leadership; Networking and Building Strategic Relationships

-- Have you experienced the ‘imposter syndrome?’
+- Have you experienced the ‘imposter syndrome/phenomenon’?
 What have you done to manage it?

 - What kind of support team do you have in your professional life?
-How can your support team make you a more authentic leader?
+How can your support team enable you to be a more authentic leader?

 - What specific actions do you take to create an environment where others on your team and/or your colleagues feel comfortable being their authentic selves?
 What else could you do?